Aqueum/readable/README.md

 2. Use react-router to set default category for a post to be the category the new post was called from, or [something..?] if called from root
 3. Have deletions from detail pages redirect to the list rather than giving a 404
 4. Segregate component-containers more strictly into presentational components and containers
+5. Check 404's cover all instances (currently seeing /randomword as a call for all posts of category randomword)

 ## I'm not happy with